 Allschwang’s debut album, Dead Not Done, was released on cassette on Gloss Records in 2015; it was featured on year-end “Best Albums of Milwaukee” lists by the Milwaukee Journal Sentinel, Shepherd Express, and Milwaukee Record, who lauded its “Lynchian beauty and grace."
 Allschwang's video for "Aquarium," which she produced alongside its director, Heather Hass, received RadioMilwaukee's 2017 Music Video of the Year Award.
 "Aquarium" was released along with a vinyl edition of "Dead Not Done," designed by Rob Carmichael of SEEN Studio.
 In June 2018, Allschwang released the "Marcus & Ramona/Married" ep with plans for a release of a full length record, VISITATIONS IV, in late summer/early fall 2018.

-Previous to contributing vocals to Collections of Colonies of Bees and violin, guitar, and vocals to Hello Death, Allschwang performed violin and vocals in Group of the Altos, having recorded on both of their full lengths "Altos" and "R U Person or Not."
+Previous to contributing vocals and dance (the latter in collaboration with choreographer Dawn Springer) to Collections of Colonies of Bees and violin, guitar, and vocals to Hello Death, Allschwang performed violin and vocals in Group of the Altos, having recorded on both of their full lengths "Altos" and "R U Person or Not."
 She also was with Altos for their milestone performances of ALTOS: EARTH—a live original score to Aleksandr Dovzhenko's masterpiece "Earth (Zemlya)" (co-commissioned by Alverno Presents and Milwaukee Film)—and Joe Westerlund's "Grandma Sparrow and the Piddletractor Orchestra" (Alverno Presents).
 Allschwang performed in Jon Mueller's Death Blues "No Time Like the Present," "Here," and "Ensemble" iterations.

 Allschwang's violin contributions range from folk/pop to (primarily) avant-garde projects: her instrumental cv includes a guest appearance on Field Report's "Fergus Falls", a collaboration with Druome on a split CD shared with Daniel Menche, a performance with Ken Montgomery (Generator Sound Art Gallery), Andrea Beeman (Crash Course in Science), and Adam Michael Krause on "Moon Ragas" (performed live at The Stone in 2013), and, most recently, improvisational contributions to Tom Hamilton's latest work, "City of Vorticity" (performed alongside Hamilton, Jon Mueller, Rick Aaron, and Steve Nelson-Raney) as part of Woodland Pattern's Alternating Currents Live series curated by Hal Rammel.